 If you are looking or a top of the line aquarium kit with premier equipment, the Red Sea Max Nano Aquarium kit is where to go if you are on a higher end budget.
 It’s a 20 gallon aquarium that comes with high quality Red Sea 50 led light that is suitable for most corals in a nano reef system.
 The Red Sea Max Nano aquarium kit is equipped with features such as European built pumps, micro filter bag for mechanical, an automatic top-off unit, and a protein skimmer this comes with every single major piece of equipment you will need to run a successful reef all in a complete integrated package.

-It is a full aquarium that has an easy set up and protein skimmers.
+It is a full aquarium that has an easy set up and high quality nano protein skimmer.
 It runs day and night and is one of the high quality saltwater aquariums we recommend that comes equipped as a full kit.

 Pros & Cons